davidsusu/tree-printer/README.md

 Of course, `TreePrinter` implementations have many options for controlling the output.
 You can change the lining characters, the aligning, and so on.

-Most classes have multiple constructors and `Builder` subclasses for easy change of settings.
+Most classes have builders and some basic constructors for easy change of settings.
 For example, if we want to align everything to left:

 ```java